castroruifilipe/learning-javascript/README.md

 # learning-javascript
-Exercises made throughout the reading of the book "Learning javascript"
+Exercises made throughout the reading of the book "Learning JavaScript"